panik10/devops_todolist_docker_core_task_3_docker_compose/INSTRUCTION.md

 ```
 Add -d flag to run it detached.

-To stop the container you shold execute following command from the same folder:
+To stop the container you should execute following command from the same folder:

 ```
 docker compose down